120 S. Northwest Highway Park Ridge, IL 60068

-With three generations of service, we have been providing the families of Park Ridge, Edison Park, Des Plaines, Niles, Glenview, Chicago and beyond with personal, professional, and dignified service.
+With three generations of service, we have been providing the families of Park Ridge, Edison Park, Des Plaines, Niles, Glenview, Chicago and the Northwest Suburbs with personal, professional, and dignified service.
 The funeral home was established in 1936 by Clement J. Ryan Sr.; the original building, a brown brick bungalow, was located at 120 South Northwest Highway, where today's current facility now stands.

 Additionally, Clem Sr. also established the first ambulance service in the area in 1950.
 The ambulance service flourished for over 25 years; at its peak, it was answering 1,500 calls per year.
 In 1987, Clem Sr. died at the age of 83.
 His wife Luella died in 1992 at the age of 93.
 By then, Clem Jr., who had been involved in the operations of the home since he was boy, was familiar with the operations of the home and subsequently took over operations of the business.